etn-ccis/blui-react-native-showcase-demo/README.md

 [![](https://img.shields.io/circleci/project/github/brightlayer-ui/react-native-showcase-demo/master.svg?style=flat)](https://circleci.com/gh/brightlayer-ui/react-native-showcase-demo/tree/master)

-This applications is a demo applications that is used to demonstrate and test various PX Blue components, resources, etc.
+This applications is a demo applications that is used to demonstrate and test various Brightayer UI components, resources, etc.

 It is used as a git submodule for: